andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ## Check on learning - exercise 2 (4/28)

 As a group come up with at least 1 check on learning you could conduct against any of your current learning objectives.
+Write 2-3 sentences on how you would execute this check on learning.

 ## General Teaching Techniques (4/32)